megazorro/megazorro/README.md

 ---

 ## 🔭 I’m currently working on
-- **Mnemo** – an AI platform that captures, summarizes, and structures real-world conversations using speech + LLM workflows
+- **Mnemo** – an AI platform that captures, summarizes, and structures real-world conversations using speech + LLM workflows  (to be public soon)
 - Advanced **AI-driven finance automation** concepts: ledgers, pricing systems, multi-currency workflows, and internal developer tools
 - PM career frameworks, interview prep content, and automation ideas for product teams